 Setting Up a Cook Islands Trust During a Lawsuit

 Establishing a Cook Islands trust after litigation has begun is legally possible.
 People do it.
-But the decision involves tradeoffs that do not exist in pre-litigation planning, and anyone considering it needs to understand exactly what changes and what does not.
+But the decision involves tradeoffs that do not exist in pre-litigation planning, and anyone considering it needs to understand what changes and what does not.

 Speak With a Cook Islands Trust Attorney